Secret Service watchdog knew in February that texts had been purged - The Boston Globe

 Cuffari’s office did not directly respond to the allegations about the alert Wednesday.
 His office issued an email saying he disclosed concerns in his semiannual reports to Congress in September and March that Homeland Security and the Secret Service were delaying his office’s investigation into the Capitol attack.
 The reports do not mention the text messages.

-The independent government accountability group has called for President Joe Biden to remove Cuffari.
+The independent government accountability group has called for President Biden to remove Cuffari.

-On Wednesday, Chairman Bennie Thompson, D-Miss., and Vice Chairwoman Liz Cheney, R-Wyo., of the House select committee investigating the Jan.
-6 attack issued a joint statement expressing concerns that the Secret Service phone system update led to the "erasure" of records - a possible violation of federal law - and that "every effort must be made to retrieve the lost data."
+On Wednesday, Chairman Bennie Thompson, a Democrat from Mississippi, and Vice Chairwoman Liz Cheney, a Republican from Wyoming, of the House select committee investigating the Jan.
+6 attack issued a joint statement expressing concerns that the Secret Service phone system update led to the “erasure” of records — a possible violation of federal law — and that “every effort must be made to retrieve the lost data.”

 “Four House committees had already sought these critical records from the Department of Homeland Security before the records were apparently lost,” they said.
 “Additionally, the procedure for preserving content prior to this purge appears to have been contrary to federal records retention requirements and may represent a possible violation of the Federal Records Act.”